How to grow pumpkins – a step-by-step guide

-Pumpkins are autumn personified.
+Pumpkins are fall personified.
 From that rich, orange hue to its pride-of-place at not one but two massive holiday events, there’s not a single fruit or veg that owns its season like the pumpkin.

 Family trips to the pumpkin patch are some of the best memories you can create with your kids, but if you want to make your Halloween carving or thanksgiving pie that extra bit special, we would certainly recommend growing your own.